 |June 30||Prepaid Insurance||$5,000|||

-As before, the debit to prepaid insurance creates a current asset – in this case now one only worth $5,000.
-This is because as at June 30 ABC Ltd has consumed 6 months worth of the insurance it prepaid on January 1.
+As before, the debit to prepaid insurance creates a current asset – in this case, now one only worth $5,000.
+This is because, as of June 30, ABC Ltd has consumed six months worth of the insurance it prepaid on January 1.
 And the credit of $5,000 to the insurance expense account reduces the insurance expense line in the profit and loss statement down to $2,500 ($7,500 – $5,000).
-Remember, these accrual financial statements are trying to reflect the flow of economic resources (benefits and obligations), not the movement of money.
+Remember, these accrual financial statements reflect the flow of economic resources (benefits and obligations), not the movement of money.

-And finally the accounts team on July 1 would perform a reversal process of all balance day adjustments made in the system for the June 30 quarterly accounts.
+And finally, the accounts team on July 1 would perform a reversal process of all balance day adjustments made in the June 30 quarterly accounts.
 As before, the debit and credit would be:

 |July 1||Insurance Expense||$5,000|||

 We always welcome feedback and comments on our work here.
-If there are other topics or examples you would like covered please let us know through the comments below, ask a questions page or using our contact us.
+If there are other topics or examples you would like covered, please let us know through the comments below, ask a questions page, or contact us.